I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 1. Partner-powered AI features

-At the account level, log in to the Account Console (https://accounts.cloud.databricks.com), go to SettingsFeature enablement tab, and enable "Enable partner-powered AI features".
+At the account level, log in to the Account Console (https://accounts.cloud.databricks.com), and enable "Enable partner-powered AI features" from SettingsFeature enablement tab.

 2026-06-28_11h00_41

-At the workspace level, from the username menu in the upper right of the workspace, go to SettingsAdvanced tab under Workspace admin, and confirm that Partner-powered AI features is enabled.
+At the workspace level, from the username menu at the top right of the workspace, go to SettingsAdvanced tab under Workspace admin and confirm that Partner-powered AI features is enabled.

 2026-06-28_11h02_14